tetzank/homepage/content/posts/record-and-replay.md

 The overhead induced by the recording in GDB is the main reason why it is used very rarely.
 It is not practical for any non-trivial program.
-Nevertheless, it layed the ground work for other projects to base their work on.
+Nevertheless, it laid the ground work for other projects to base their work on.
 The [rr-project](https://rr-project.org/) tries to make recording and reverse execution efficient.